python/mypy/docs/source/command_line.rst

 .. option:: --strict

     This flag mode enables all optional error checking flags.
-You can see the list of flags enabled by strict mode in the full ``mypy --help`` output.
+You can see the list of flags enabled by strict mode in the full :option:`mypy --help` output.

     Note: the exact list of flags enabled by running :option:`--strict` may change over time.